RLGC-Project/RLGC/README.md

 # RLGC
 Repo of the Reinforcement Learning for Grid Control (RLGC) Project

-  We explore to use deep reinforcement learning methods for emergency control in power grid system.
+We explore to use deep reinforcement learning methods for control and decision-making problems in power systems.

+*NOTE:* Current TF-Agents pre-release is under active development and interfaces may change at any time.
+Feel free to provide feedback and comments.

 --------------------------------------
 ### Environment setup